Pilonidal Wound Drainage

 Open Healing patients will see a lot more of types of drainage because the healing process is in full view (not covered by sutures) and building tissue from the bottom up is a more involved process.
-Most will start seeing a change in wound drainage at about 5 days post-op, when the fluids from the Inflammation Phase have subsided and the body’s repair crews are getting down to the work of healing.
+In the closed incisions healing is mending the sides of the wound together, in open healing you are literally filling in the cavity with new tissue.
+Most will start seeing a change in wound drainage at about 5 days post-op, when the fluids from the Inflammation Phase have subsided and the body’s repair crews are getting down to the work of building new tissue.

-What exudate may look like for an open wound is little gobs of “gunk” in your wound that have a more “pudding” like consistency since it is full of of dead cells and other materials discarded as your body heals itself.
+What exudate may look like for an open wound is little gobs of “gunk” in your wound that have a more “pudding” like consistency since it is full of of dead cells and other materials discarded as your body fills in the cavity with new tissue.
 This gunk needs to be gently flushed out of the wound twice daily.
 Exudate can be rinsed out of the wound bed with a hand-held shower sprayer, just flush the entire wound out.
 You may go though periods of very heavy exudate drainage (lots of healing going on) or minimal exudate drainage (healing slowing down).